1934 Southwark Borough election

-Elections to Metropolitan Borough of Southwark were held in 1934.
+Elections to the Metropolitan Borough of Southwark were held in 1934.

 The borough had ten wards which returned between 3 and 9 members.
 Labour won all the seats, bar one.
 This was the last Council until abolition in 1964 that had an opposition councillor.

 The Ratepayers Association was an "anti-socialist alliance" which later changed its name to the Municipal Progressives.
 They should not be confused with Municipal Reform who were the Conservatives.